Lost & found dogs

 Dogs that are properly identified need not be subjected to this process as they can be quickly returned to their owners.
 A current telephone number on another disc on your dog's collar is also advisable.

 The Council will collect any dogs found wandering at large and if the dog can not be reunited with its owner the dog will be impounded at the Animal Welfare League.

 The Animal Welfare League can be contacted on (08) 8348 1300.

 Expiations may be issued for dogs found wandering at large and/or unregistered.

 Register of Found Dogs

-This is a record of dogs currently held by the City of Unley.
-Upon release of a dog, impound fees and registration if required will be charged.
+This is a record of dogs currently impounded by the City of Unley.
+Prior to release of a dog, impound and dog registration fees may be charged.
 Dogs will appear on this register within 24 hours.
 For further information please phone our office on (08) 8372 5111.

 No dogs are currently listed.